Penser À ou Penser DE

 We are thinking about them.

-Penser à + PERSON:
+Penser à + Person:

 This construction can also be used to express “thinking about” someone.
 The pronoun Y cannot replace people.
 You can’t use a pronoun to replace À + a person or people.
 You need to either state the person’s name or use a disjunctive pronoun as demonstrated in the chart below.